raineorshine/npm-check-updates/README.md

 Usage: `ncu --doctor [-u] [options]`

 Iteratively installs upgrades and runs tests to identify breaking upgrades.
-Add `-u` to execute (modifies your package file, lock file, and node_modules).
+Requires `-u` to execute (modifies your package file, lock file, and node_modules).

 To be more precise:

-1. Runs `npm install` and `npm test` to ensure tests are currently passing.
+1. Runs `npm install` (or `yarn`) and `npm test` to ensure tests are currently passing.
+You can specify your own scripts with `--doctorInstall` and `--doctorTest`.
 2. Runs `ncu -u` to optimistically upgrade all dependencies.
 3. If tests pass, hurray!
 4. If tests fail, restores package file and lock file.